 A gentle lover, he would ask, "Does that feel good?"
 His touch was a little rough, spice with sugar, a building up of sexual tension.
 Finally, a possessive pull back that felt, well; uncomfortably secure.

 At first it was intense and all about us.
 Then time slipped by and he became careless.
 Once, at the peak of passion, he murmured, "Lana, baby, you're amazing!"
 Now, my name is Laurie but anyone can make a mistake.
 I can be generous so I let it slip but, I could never forget.

 Glen, you are the reason I am standing here shaking.
 I know I gave you the impression that I thrive on excitement and danger.
-Like you excel with red hot rage to set a dramatic fire.
-I react with icy words to tease.
+Like you excelled with red hot rage to set a dramatic fire, I reacted with icy words to tease.

 I smelled 'Dolce', saw a lipstick color I didn't own on your shirt.
 I knew if I said anything, your fist would fly, connecting with my cheek.
 Then you sobbed on cue, remorseful hot tears of sorrow, softening my anger with tales of your dad's cruelty.
 I always accepted your apologies, dozens of red roses, fine jewelry and Godiva chocolate I had paid for.
 Oxycontin with Kristal champagne took all pain away.

 I came home early that night, parked on the street, opening the door quietly hoping to surprise you.
 You weren't in the living room in your leather recliner dozing off.
 I thought you had gone to bed early.
 I slipped off my high heels and walked down the hall to our room.
 The room was dark and I could barely see a figure under the sheets.
 I began to take my blouse off.

 I hear moaning sounds from the bed.
 I approach the bed, stumble over something.
 My eyes were getting used to the dark, there was a dress, bra, pants, shoes scattered around.